ydeek/burger/README.md

-## Eat That Burger
+## Eat The Burger

 This web application allows users to search for their favorite burger.
 Users can search any type of burger they desire, and then they get to keep their search or go for their choice of burger.

 # Application Heroku Link

-EAT THAT BBURGER APP: https://ydeek-burger-sql.herokuapp.com/
+EAT THE BURGER APP: https://ydeek-burger-sql.herokuapp.com/

 <img src="public/img/Screenshot_1.png" alt="">
 <img src="public/img/Screenshot_2.png" alt="">